aswinpradeep/malayalam-asr-datasets/README.md

 * Openly unavailable & Unreachable
 * Sample is not available
-* Domain sprcific - Agriculture
+* Domain specific - Agriculture
 * Claims to have 250hr + data with proper meta info